 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-There are a wide variety of horses, they vary from Irish Connemara ponies, Connemara cross, Mustang and Thoroughbred to Draft crosses.
+There are a wide variety of horses, they vary from Irish Connemara ponies, Connemara cross, Mustang, Belgian cross, Thoroughbred, Draft cross, Fresian cross, Halflinger and Sporthorses.
 All are ridden in English saddles and are well trained excellent trail horses.
 The riding is in three distinct areas, rolling vineyards, mountain ranges and Pacific Coast beaches.

-The weight limit for this ride is 16 st/225 lb/102 kg, please enquire if you are an experienced rider exceeding this weight.
+The weight limit for this ride is 225 lb/102 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in small Inns, Bed and Breakfasts and rental condos or homes at the beach, all with generous hospitality with a great feel for the Pacific Northwest.
 Bedrooms have double beds, so if two people want to share and not share a double bed, will have to have a triple room, supplement for extra bed applies, please see detailed prices.